The Bankrate promise

 3. Low interest rates are not guaranteed

-We’ve talked a lot about how personal loans tend to offer lower interest rates than credit cards, and while this is true, it may not be the case for everyone.
+We’ve talked a lot about how personal loans tend to offer lower interest rates than credit cards, but this may not be the case for everyone.
 If you have a rough credit history and you happen to have bad credit, you might not qualify for a personal loan.
 And if you do manage to get approved for a personal loan with bad credit, you may be hit with a higher interest rate than you’d like.

 4. Personal loans come with fees